The funding process

 Securing funding to support graduate study is a separate (though related) procedure to the academic application.
 There are a number of funding opportunities available, but all are very competitive.
 It is not unusual for applicants who are made a conditional offer of a place to find themselves without the necessary funds to actually commence their study.

-Please do be sure to read the following information most carefully - it is in your interest to do so.
+Please do be sure to read the following information most carefully.

 Funding offered by the University